On finite permutation groups of rank three: Concluding remarks

 \begin{proof} First note that $K_{(B)}\normeq K\normeq G_{B'}$, and $G_{B'}^{B'}\leqs\GL_d(p)$ is a transitive linear group.
 If $K_{(B)}^{B'} = 1$, then $K_{(B)}^{B''} = 1$ for any $B''\in\calB\setminus\{B\}$ by the $2$-transitivity of $G^\calB$, which implies that $K_{(B)}$ fixes every point in $\Omega$ and so $K_{(B)} = 1$, a contradiction.
 Hence, $K_{(B)}^{B'}$ is a non-trivial intransitive normal subgroup of $K^{B'}$, which yields $K^{B'}\normeq G_{B'}^{B'}$ is an imprimitive normal subgroup.
 By Theorem \ref{t:norm_reducible}, this implies that $K_B\cong K^{B'}\cong M{:}R$ is a Frobenius group, where $R$ is a cyclic subgroup of $\bbZ_{p^d-1}$.
 Moreover, $K_{(B)}^{B'}$ is an elementary abelian $p$-group of order less than $p^d$.
 In particular, $K_{(B)}\leqs L$ is an elementary $p$-group.
 Note that $K^B=K/K_{(B)}\cong M{:}R$ and $M=L^B=L/(L\cap K_{(B)})$, and hence $K/L\cong R$.
 Since $p\nmid |R|$, we obtain that $K\cong L{:}R\cong\bbZ_p^a{:}R$ is a Frobenius group for some $a>d$. \end{proof}

-Finally, we give some examples of rank $3$ semiprimitive groups with a regular normal subgroup $N$.
+Finally, we give some an example of rank $3$ semiprimitive group with a regular normal subgroup $N$.
 By Theorem \ref{thm:semi}, $N$ is a special $p$-group for some prime $p$, and moreover, $N$ is a group of type (i), (iv) or (v) of Lemma \ref{l:regularnormal}.
-The following examples show that there are genuine rank $3$ groups arising from each type.
+As discussed in Section \ref{s:intro}, we will work on a classification of such groups in future work.
+The following example gives a genuine rank $3$ group arising in type~(i).

 \begin{ex} Define the following two subgroups of $\GL_4(2)$:

 Note that $H_1$ fixes a hyperplane and $H_2$ fixes a $1$-dimensional subspace of $\mathbb{F}_2^4$.
 Write $G_1:=\mathbb{F}_2^4{:}H_1$ and $G_2:=\mathbb{F}_2^4{:}H_2$.
 Then both $G_1$ and $G_2$ are imprimitive groups acting on the vector space $V=\mathbb{F}_2^4$.
 As can be checked using {\sc Magma}, both $G_1$ and $G_2$ are of rank $3$, but only $G_2$ is semiprimitive. \end{ex}